 The National Science Foundation provided support needed to develop and institute graduate seminars at Penn State, Oregon State, and the University of Minnesota that rigorously explore ethical implications of geographic information science and technology (GIS&T).
-Open educational resources designed and produced by a team of professional ethicists and GIS&T educators are available from the Products section of this site.
+Open Education Resources designed and produced by a team of professional ethicists and GIS&T educators are available from the Case Studies section of this site.

 |Michael Davis is Senior Fellow at the Center for the Study of Ethics in the Professions and Professor of Philosophy, Illinois Institute of Technology, Chicago.||Chuck Huff is Professor of Psychology at St. Olaf College.
 He was a member of the panel that designed the curriculum standards in Social and Professional Issues for the ACM/IEEE Computing Curricula 2001.|